3D-Beacons/3d-beacons-client/README.md

 Make sure the environment has been set up correctly (`.env`)

 ```
 MONGO_USERNAME=<username>     # username for MongoDB
 MONGO_PASSWORD=<password>     # password for MongoDB
 PROVIDER=<provider>           # Same as set in earlier section
-MONGO_DB_HOST=localhost:27017 # Mongo DB docker compose service
+MONGO_DB_HOST=mongodb:27017   # Mongo DB docker compose service
 MODEL_FORMAT=<format>         # Same as set in earlier section
 ASSETS_URL=localhost/static   # NGINX docker compose service
 ```

+Notes:

-Note: if you make any changes to this file _after_ the docker containers have been built, then you will need to rebuild the `cli` containers in order to be able to see those changes within `docker-compose`:
+- if you make any changes to this file _after_ the docker containers have been built, then you will need to rebuild the `cli` containers in order to be able to see those changes within `docker-compose`:

 ```
 docker-compose up --detach --build cli